Make My Company

 Required Documents & Approvals for Company Registration in Oman

-• Shareholder & manager IDs: passport copies, addresses, and contact details.
+• Shareholder and manager identification (passports and contact details)

-• Registered address: lease agreement or approved flex space, with municipality details.
+• Registered address with a valid lease or approved flex space

-• Proof of capital: when required by structure or activity.
+• Proof of capital, where required by structure or activity

-• Business plan/feasibility: for certain regulated activities or free zone projects.
+• Business plan or feasibility study for regulated or free zone activities

-Reserve the name → finalize MoA/AoA and address → file for CR with MOCIIP → register with OCCI → municipality licensing → corporate bank account KYC → OTA VAT registration (if applicable).
-Getting the order right prevents avoidable delays.
+Reserve the name → finalize MoA/AoA and address → file for CR with MOCIIP → register with Oman Chamber of Commerce & Industry → complete municipality licensing → prepare corporate bank KYC → register for VAT with the Oman Tax Authority (if applicable).

 Client Results & Case Snapshots